-The database of reproductions and appropriations serves as the foundation for further understanding of the principles of remix in art, design and visual culture.
-In the upcoming volumes, we will investigate the role of the original and the copy in remix, the relationship between author and audience, the progression and regression of meaning and the concept of rewriting history through the art of remix.
+Even though we are excited to share our first results with you, we want to stress that this project is ongoing.
+As you might have noticed, there are some articles that are ‘Coming Soon’.
+They are a work-in-progress and will be presented on this site in due time.
+These conceptual placeholders show the extend of the project.
+In the future, we will further explore the principles and strategies of remix in art, design and visual culture.
+We will investigate the role of the original and the copy in remix, the relationship between author and audience, the progression and regression of meaning and the concept of rewriting history through the art of remix.

-This publication was conceived, collected, organized, edited, written and designed by Mark Mulder at Studio for Visual Pop.Culture.
+This project is conceived, collected, organized, edited, written and designed by Mark Mulder at Studio for Visual Pop.Culture.
 Mark Mulder (1976) is a graphic designer, design researcher, educator and cultural producer who lives and works in Rotterdam, The Netherlands.
+He is the founder of the Studio for Visual Pop.Culture.
 Studio for Visual Pop.Culture is a design research studio based in Rotterdam, The Netherlands.
-The studio designs and researches visual identity politics.
+The studio designs and researches visual identity politics and remix society.
 Post-what.com is the online research space of the Studio for Visual Pop.Culture.
-The main objective of this site is to open up the design research: to show and share the ongoing research-in-progress.
+The objective of this site is to show and share the research-in-progress.